Olivia Arben: Early life

 Arben was a boarder at Cranleigh School in Surrey.
 After completing school, she joined London College of Fashion.
-Her sister, Natasha Arben is ballet dancer and former Twitch partner.

 Career

 Arben started her modelling career at the age of 15, she made her first appearance in the L’Oreal Colour Trophy.
-After the death of her father from a heart attack, when she was 16, Olivia joined the British Heart Foundation as one of five officially appointed female Ambassadors in 2019, alongside Pippa Middleton, Sarah Ferguson the Duchess of York, Dame Esther Rantzen and Dr Hazel Wallace.
+After the death of her father from a heart attack, when she was 16, Olivia joined the British Heart Foundation as one of five officially appointed female Ambassadors in 2019, alongside Pippa Middleton, Sarah, Duchess of York and Dame Esther Rantzen.
 During her early modeling career, Arben appeared in magazines, including Country and Townhouse Magazine, Arcadia, Maxim, Esquire, Vogue Italia, and Vogue UK online, as well as appearing on the front covers of L'Officiel Baltic, and YOU magazine.

-During her career, Arben has fronted campaigns for brands including Roja Parfums, Cartier, L'Oréal, Triangl Swim, Joshua Kane Bespoke, Steve Madden, Harvey Nichols, Timberland, Needle & Thread, Juicy Couture, Pronovias, Rami Kadi, The Deck, and NFL Europe Super Bowl 2017 EU Clothing Campaign, Olivia's first brand collaboration, Olivia Arben X Terry De Havilland, The Rebel Collection was launched October 2022.
+During her career, Arben has fronted campaigns for brands including Roja Parfums,Emanuel Ungaro, Carat London, Guess, Thomas Sabo, Cartier, L'Oréal, Triangl Swim, Joshua Kane Bespoke, Steve Madden, Harvey Nichols, Timberland, Needle & Thread, Juicy Couture, Pronovias, Rami Kadi, The Deck, and NFL Europe Super Bowl 2017 EU Clothing Campaign.

 Olivia was voted one of the best dressed at the Cannes film festival 2018 by Elle USA magazine.

 Arben has walked London, New York, Paris & Berlin Fashion week for designers such as Cartier, Rami Kadi, Malan Breton, Roland Mouret, Hervé Léger, Atelier Zuhra, Joshua Kane and Jean Gritsfedlt.
-Arben has been shot by notable photographers including Ellen Von Unwerth, Rankin, Branislav Simoncik and Luis Monteiro.
+Arben has been shot by notable photographers including Ellen Von Unwerth, Rankin, Branislav Simoncik, Luis Monteiro and David Yarrow.

 As of 2022, Arben is one of the top 100 most followed models according to models.com She has also been ranked on their Trending & Runway lists.

 Olivia was appointed as an ambassador for British fashion by the British Parliamentary Society in 2022 in the House of Commons alongside designers including Malan Breton and the late Vivienne Westwood.

+Brand collaborations and partnerships

+Olivia's first brand collaboration, Olivia Arben X Terry De Havilland, The Rebel Collection was launched October 2022.
+Following the success of the first, Olivia’s second brand collaboration, Olivia Arben X Terry De Havilland, The liquid gold collection was launched October 2024.

+Olivia’s first perfume Vanilla Bombshell by Olivia Arben was launched in April 2026 in partnership with US based firm Flowering Pharmacy and it quickly became one of their best selling fragrances.